someengineering/resoto.com/docs/getting-started/install-resoto/docker.md

 $ git clone https://github.com/someengineering/resoto.git
 $ cd resoto
 $ git checkout tags/{{latestRelease}}
-$ docker compose up -d
+$ docker compose up
 ```

 </TabItem>
 </Tabs>

-Upon execution of `docker compose up -d`, Docker Compose will start all components and set up the system.
+Upon execution of `docker compose up`, Docker Compose will start all components and set up the system.
 This process may take approximately 1-3 minutes, depending on your machine and internet connection.
+If you see a log message `Initialization done.
+Starting API.` it is safe to proceed.

 :::note

 In older versions of Docker Compose, the command is `docker-compose` instead of `docker compose`.
+In order to run the composition in background, you can add the `-d` flag to the command: `docker-compose up -d`.

 :::